mainakm7/DNN_SpeechRecognition_with_SentimentAnalysis/README.md

-# DNN based Speech Recognition and Sentiment Analysis Application
+# DNN based Speech Recognition and Sentiment Analysis Application (in production)

 ## Overview
 This application utilizes Deep Neural Networks (DNNs) for speech recognition and sentiment analysis.
 It integrates models for converting speech to text and performing sentiment analysis on movie reviews.